 The win-loss ratio is an important tool that can be used to assess the success rate of your trading activity.
 Remember, a win-loss ratio should not be the sole determinant of whether you make a profit from trading or not.
 It is possible to have a 99:1 win-loss ratio and still make a loss overall if the one losing trade is significant in size.

 A trailing stop-loss is an instruction to close out a position, much like a regular stop-loss.
 However, a trailing stop-loss is able to track moves in profit-making trades.
-For example, if you buy Tesla stock and the price then rises, the stop-loss will also rise to a higher level.
-The intention being that if price reverses, you will lock in some element of profit.
+For example, if you buy Tesla stock and the price then rises, the stop-loss will also rise to a higher level — the intention being that if price reverses, you can lock in some element of profit.